jacobgb24/level-sprint-desktop/README.md

 ### Building
 - You need to add sass to your path.
 Do so via `SASS_PATH=./node_modules`.
 - npm start will run project on localhost:3000.
 Changes automatically show up
-- To deploy to firebase: `firebase deploy`
+- To deploy to firebase: First run `npm run build` then `firebase deploy`

+### Notes
+- `Terser` should be version 3.14.
+The recent 3.16 breaks builds.
+Check this if there is an error when building the project